 The moment you've been waiting for, or the moment you've skipped to.
 The free moving checklist that you can use for your own relocation.
-We've created this in depth downloadable moving checklist with space for notes that you may need to jot down during your move!
+We've created this in depth downloadable moving planner with space for notes that you may need to jot down during your move!

 Feel free to download the moving checklist to help you organize your move!